 “The musical tradition of the universal Church is a treasure of inestimable value, greater even than that of any other art. the main reason for this pre-eminence is that, as a combination of sacred music and words, it forms a necessary or integral part of solemn liturgy.
 The composition and singing of inspired psalms, often accompanied by musical instruments, were already closely linked to the liturgical celebrations of the Old Covenant. the Church continues and develops this tradition: Address . . . one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with all your heart.
 He who sings prays twice.”
 (Catechism of the Catholic Church, 1156)

-There are five choirs in the Parish of St. Aidans who sing during the weekend Masses indicated: the Folk Choir (Vigil Mass, Saturday evening); the children’s choir (Sunday morning Family Mass at 9.30am); the Cathedral choir (Sunday morning 11am); the Gospel choir (Sunday afternoon, 12.30pm).
+There are five choirs in the Parish of St. Aidans who sing during the weekend Masses indicated: the Folk Choir (Vigil Mass, Saturday evening); The children’s choir (St. Aidan’s Parish School), The Cathedral choir (Sunday morning 10am/12noon); the Gospel choir (Sunday 12noon).
+Rota system in operation

 If you would like more information on music at St Aidan’s, please contact the parish office 053 9235777.